Enroll in the Spring Gateway Course: “Border Crossing”

 During the SOL Gateway Course, you will have the opportunity to apply for a summer research grant.
 The SOL summer grant application is due in early March, and we will provide training in how to complete the proposal.

 You officially become a SOL student when you accept a SOL grant.
 Accepting the grant signifies a commitment to complete your CBR project during the summer and to take the SOL capstone seminar in the fall.
 CBR Projects typically last 8 to 12 weeks.
-Each year, students work on a wide range of issues with organizations across the U.S. and around the world.

 Enroll in the SOL Capstone Class